AmeyaBapaye/utils/README.md

-# utils
+# Utilities
-This repository will house random solutions for problems or repeat actions I feel like addressing
+This repository will house random solutions for problems or repeat actions I feel like addressing.